Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

         -   chunks of size N
         -   `#pragma omp for schedule(static,128)`
     -   `schedule(runtime)`
-        -   strategy is set at run time using the environment variable `OMP_SCHEDULE`
+        -   strategy is set at runtime using the environment variable `OMP_SCHEDULE`
         -   `export OMP_SCHEDULE="guided, 16"`
         -   `#pragma omp for schedule(runtime)`